 - Notification on the lock screen to see more details

-- Camera app to see a menu for take a selfie, starting a video or taking a portrait selfie
+- Camera app to see a menu for take a selfie, starting a video, take a portrait or take a portrait selfie

 - Calendar app to add an event quickly, and see what's coming up next in your day